pmq20/node-packer/node/doc/api/child_process.md

    have an underlying descriptor (file streams do not until the `'open'` event has occurred).
-5. Positive integer - The integer value is interpreted as a file descriptor that is is currently open in the parent process.
+5. Positive integer - The integer value is interpreted as a file descriptor that is currently open in the parent process.
 It is shared with the child process, similar to how {Stream} objects can be shared.
 6. `null`, `undefined` - Use default value.
-For stdio fds 0, 1 and 2 (in other
+For stdio fds 0, 1, and 2 (in other
    words, stdin, stdout, and stderr) a pipe is created.
 For fd 3 and up, the default is `'ignore'`.